-But, on Day 22, I walked into the communal space and stared at the bucket that had once contained our sticks.
+But, on Day 22 of our pilgrimage, I walked into the communal space and stared at the bucket that had once contained our walking sticks.
 Our shiny blue, adjustable sticks with their attached blister-preventing gloves were nowhere to be found.
 Left in their place were two crooked sticks – like actual sticks from the woods.

 I poked my head out from the walk-in closet and called out to Lizz: “Hey, we left our sticks in here, right?
 Right??!!”